4nkt/testing-javascript/packages/js-mocking-fundamentals/README.md

 ---

+In this material, we have a set of `no-framework` tests that correspond to a set of jest tests (in the `__tests__` directory).
+The idea is that (with the exception of the first test), you look at the jest version first, then see how that would be implemented without a testing framework.

 Order of material:

 1.  `monkey-patching.js` (no jest version)
+2.  `mock-fn.js`

 The files are intended to test the `thumb-war.js` module and mock the `utils` module.